 Being spiritual has nothing to do with what you believe and everything to do with your state of consciousness.Eckhart Tolle

-Not a huge vote of confidence in the mindful department, which begs the question; How do I translate all this stuff I believe into a practice, and then take it a step further and incorporate that into the moments of my day? (not very well this a.m.)
+Not a huge vote of confidence in the mindful department, which begs the question: How do I translate all this stuff I believe into a practice?
+Then, how do I incorporate that into the moments of my day?
+(Not very well this morning, perhaps.)

-I know from experience that practice takes discipline, and the discipline of a daily practice is what I need.
-When I am actually doing a daily practice, I start to get these glimpses of awareness, which might be as simple as just realizing I don’t remember putting my contacts in, and may have unconsciously put them in the wrong eyes.
-In meditation this happens a lot.
-You become lost in thought while you are sitting, but then come back down to earth and think, “wait I am thinking again.”
+From experience, I know that practice takes discipline and, conversely, that the discipline of a daily practice is what I need.
+When I am actually committed to a daily practice, I start to get these glimpses of awareness, sometimes as simple as realizing I don’t remember putting my contacts in and may have unconsciously put them in the wrong eyes.
+In meditation, this happens a lot.
+We become lost in thought while we are sitting and then come back down to earth and think, “Wait, I am thinking again.”
 This is called being the observer.
 It’s a good thing.

-My phone slipped out of my hand taking a selfie today with someone on a chairlift.
-Caught it between my legs.
-“Oh my GOD” we both said.
-Hallelujah, another thing to be grateful for.
+Today, my phone slipped out of my hand as a friend and I were attempting a chairlift selfie.
+I caught it between my legs.
+“Oh my GOD,” we both said.
+Hallelujah, something else to be grateful for.

-The practice for today is to find peace; go there; be mindful.
-If you are having a spring break and there is natural beauty at your fingertips, get out there.
+The practice for today is to find peace.
+Go there.
+Be mindful.
+If you’ve retreated on spring break and there is natural beauty at your fingertips, get out there.
 If you are under cloudier skies, find or make space beautiful.
-Below are a few ideas if you live in Lake Forest:
+A few ideas if you live in Lake Forest:

-- 9:00 a.m.
-Today Sunday Community Contemplation at the Lake Forest College, Reid Hall next to Lily Holt chapel, Room 100.
+- 9AM today: Sunday Community Contemplation at Lake Forest College, Reid Hall next to Lily Holt chapel, Room 100.
 Space for all.

 ~ ~ ~

-My brilliant friend Ellen, wrote the below, (and is bravely pictured above!):
+My brilliant friend, Ellen, wrote the below.
+(And she’s bravely pictured above!)